jwinarske/rkboot/README.rst

 - :output:`levinboot-usb.bin`: this is used for single-stage _`Booting via USB`

 - :output:`levinboot-sd.img`: this is an image that can be written to sector 64 on an SD/eMMC drive.
-  Configure with :cmdargs:`--elfloader-spi --embed-elfloader` to make this useful.
+  This target is only available if a boot medium is configured.

 - :output:`memtest.bin`: this is a very simple payload and just writes pseudorandom numbers to DRAM in 128MiB blocks and reads them back to check if the values are retained.

 - :output:`elfloader.bin`: this is the payload loading stage for multi-stage _`Booting via USB`.
-  It expects a BL31 ELF image, a FDT blob and a Linux kernel (or a similar EL2 payload like `teststage.bin`) at (currently) hardcoded DRAM addresses (or a compressed payload blob at address 32M), loads BL31 into its correct addresses (which includes SRAM), inserts address information into the FDT, and finally jumps to BL31 with parameters telling it to start Linux (or other EL2 payload).
+  Depending on the configuration it can behave in different ways:

+  - if no compression format is configured: starting a kernel (or similar EL2 payload like :output:`teststage.bin`) pre-loaded at 0x00280000 with a BL31 ELF pre-loaded at 0x04200000 and a DTB pre-loaded at 0x00100000.
+  - if compression but no boot media are configured: decompressing and starting a compressed payload blob pre-loaded at 0x04400000.
+  - if a boot medium is configured: booting from the configured boot media, like in self-boot.

 - :output:`teststage.bin`: this is a simple EL2 payload.
 Currently it only dumps the passed FDT blob, if it is detected at :code:`*X0`.